ElPioterro/blog/_transcriptions/strasbourg-st-denis.md

 ## Performance Context

 This solo occurs after the main melody statement and before Dr. Derek Scott's keyboard solo.
 The rhythm section maintains a steady groove throughout, giving Hargrove the perfect foundation for his melodic ideas.

+## Watch the Transcription

+Below is a video of the transcription synced with the original solo.
+Watch and follow along to see how the notes align with the performance.

+<iframe width="560" height="315" src="{{ page.youtube_video }}" frameborder="0" allowfullscreen></iframe>